636 Kolpwood Avenue Northwest

 — Kelly Rourke, Pollinator Partnership Executive Director

-The Wilderness Center mission connects the community to conservation through education.
-It protects 3,380 acres in seven Ohio counties including 500 acres of wetland, and 13 miles of freshwater streams.
-It serves more than 14,000 individuals and 110 local schools annually, and is home to Foxfield Preserve conservation burial ground.
+The Wilderness Center connects the community to conservation through education.
+TWC protects 3,380 acres in seven Ohio counties including 500 acres of wetland, and 13 miles of freshwater streams.
+TWC serves more than 14,000 individuals and 110 local schools annually.
+It is also the home of Foxfield Preserve conservation burial ground, one of only 9 conservation burial grounds in the U.S.